mmistakes/so-simple-theme/events/stancon2023/index.md

 An example poster from StanCon 2018 can be found [here](https://www.metrumrg.com/wp-content/uploads/2018/09/stan_pde_poster.pdf).

-To submit an abstract, submit a form via https://forms.gle/rm2a6KFfhXJ5CyL67 by March 22nd.
+To submit an abstract, submit a form via https://forms.gle/rm2a6KFfhXJ5CyL67.
+We accept poster submission on a rolling basis.

 ## [Call for tutorials](#call-tutorials)